cacophony-wj/licentia_black/README.md

 For the more horny degenerates, I also offer the _Licentia PITCH_ profile which emphasizes the most reliable SexLab quests available on Lover's Lab, along with plenty of Coom.
 Join my Discord and check #list-updates for further information on these profiles if you are interested in them.

-# FOR A LIST OF ALL MANUALLY DOWNLOADED MODS, READ LLGUIDE.md ELSEWHERE IN THIS REPO!
-READ!!
+You can find a list of all mods hosted on sites other than Nexus [here](LLGUIDE.md).
+Please consult this document if you choose to play the "PITCH" profile.
+I will not offer much support for that profile because I want it to exist more than I want to fix broken mods.
+As the document mentions, a profile based on a _SexLab_ suite is better served by someone who understands what to watch out for.

 ## MCM CONFIGURATION

 ## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 Wait until the _Fertility Mode_ question appears on your screen.
+It should be a simple prompt whether to enable Pregnancy, Yes or No.

-Choose whether to enable pregnancy and reproductive cycle issues by answering yes or no. Keep in mind that the overhead for this mod can be demanding for weak CPUs.
+Choose whether to enable pregnancy and reproductive cycles.
+Keep in mind that the overhead for this mod can be demanding for weak CPUs.
 Unless you have role-playing plans involving these features I recommend disabling it or minimizing its impact.

 If you answer this question with _YES_, open your Mod Configuration Menu and find the entry for _Fertility Mode._ It is important to limit the scope of the mod if you intend a long-term playthrough.